mitoclub/mtdnaMutSpecOfCancers/README.md

 # mtdnaMutSpecOfCancers

-This repo contains all data and analyses for cancer part of mtDNA MutSpec project.
+This repo contains data and analyses of human mtDNA somatic mutations in cancer and healthy tissues.

 ## Download human mtDNA refseqs